A21 road (England)

-For other roads with the same name see List of A21 roads.

 The A21 is a trunk road in Southern England, one of several which connect London and various commuter towns to the south coast.
 It provides a link to Hastings, East Sussex and parts of Kent.
 Half of the distance covered is over gently undulating terrain, with some hills and bends.
-Often traffic is slow-moving, particularly on weekdays on the short single carriageway stretches; and in summer with holiday traffic.
+Traffic is often is slow-moving, particularly on weekdays on the short single carriageway stretches; and in summer with holiday traffic.

 Because of this, people have described the A21 as "a joke" and businesspeople have been reported to "hate coming down the A21".
 There have been many proposals to upgrade parts of the A21 in response to this.

 Parts of the A21 follow the historic turnpike roads: for example the section from Sevenoaks to Tunbridge Wells, opened in 1710; other sections of the road were similarly dealt with later in the century.
 It is also the location of the first wildlife overbridge in the United Kingdom, near Lamberhurst.

-The road between the M25 and Hastings is designated a trunk road, and is maintained and managed by Highways England (formerly known as the Highways Agency).
+The road between the M25 and Hastings is designated a trunk road, and is maintained and managed by National Highways.

-The A21 is used for the 55 mi Maydayrun to Hastings in which motorcyclists ride from South London to the Hastings seafront.
+The A21 is used for the 55 mi Maydayrun to Hastings in which motorcyclists ride from south London to the Hastings seafront.
 It claims to be the largest non-organised event in the UK, attracting over 20,000 bikers.